 Abnormal echocardiogram findings will show the following:

-- In mitral stenosis: Valve narrowing abnormally because of the leaflets’ thickening and disordered motion; during diastole, both mitral valve leaflets moving anteriorly instead of posteriorly.
+- In mitral stenosis: The valve narrows abnormally because of the leaflets’ thickening and disordered motion; during diastole, both mitral valve leaflets move anteriorly instead of posteriorly.

 - In mitral valve prolapse: One or both leaflets ballooning into the left atrium during systole.